jhadev/sounds/README.md

 Base to create a soundboard for anything.
 Uses Bootstrap, Animate.css, and FontAwesome.
+[See The Demo](https://jhadev.github.io/sounds/) - no mp3 files to play just the layout.

 ### Todo

 - [x] Badge the Sort All nav-item with the total sound count.
-- [ ] Show counts for each character's nav-items.
+- [x] Show counts for each character's nav-items.
 - [ ] Dynamically create the nav-items for filtering.
 - [ ] Populate the nav-items with characters based on how many sounds they have.
 The most popular characters will automatically be featured in the navbar.
 (This will make setup a breeze)